-Expenditure on costs incurred in the application to the Food & Drug Administration authority have been capitalised.
+Expenditure on costs incurred in the application to the Food & Drug Administration authority such as the clinical trial process have been capitalised.
 A useful life has not been determined as Cyclopharm have not yet received approval from the Food & Drug Administration authority.
 No impairment provision has been deemed necessary at balance date.
 The Directors are satisfied that the future economic benefits will eventuate to justify the carrying value of the capitalised expenditure.